jar398/listtools/doc/guide.md

    (not globally)

-By construction, each exemplar id will have at least one exemplar file row giving an A record for a taxon concept it falls under, and one giving a B record for a taxon concept it falls under.
+By construction, each exemplar id will have at least one exemplar file row giving an A record for a taxon concept the exemplar falls under, and one giving a B record for a taxon concept it falls under.

-If an individual E belongs to taxon concept T, then E is trivially seen to fall under all ancestors of T.  Therefore the exemplar file doesn't need to include these redundant statements about ancestors.
+If preparing your own exemplars rather than using `exemplar.py` to do so:

+First, note that if an exemplar belongs to a taxon concept, it also belongs to that taxon concept's ancestors.
+It is not necessary to list all the ancestors as taxon concepts containing the exemplar.
+However, it is not harmful to include a few extras (e.g. the species when the type subspecies of the species is listed).

-By the same token, it is desirable to find the most specific taxon concepts containing E (as described above).
+Second, it is desirable to list all of the most specific taxon concepts containing an exemplar and not just some of their ancestors.
+E.g. if an exemplar belongs to a species then it may also belong to the species's type subspecies, and the subspecies should be listed as a taxon concept containing the exemplar.

 ## The tools